dwave-examples/flow-shop-scheduling/README.md

 *   Formulating a
     [nonlinear model](https://docs.dwavequantum.com/en/latest/concepts/models.html#nonlinear-model)
-    and solving on a Leap&trade; hybrid nonlinear (NL) solver
+    and solving on the Stride&trade; hybrid solver
 *   Formulating a
     [constrained quadratic model](https://docs.dwavequantum.com/en/latest/concepts/models.html#constrained-quadratic-model)
-    (CQM) and solving on a Leap hybrid CQM solver
+    (CQM) and solving on the CQM hybrid solver
 *   Formulating a mixed-integer problem and solving on a classical mixed-integer linear solver